mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 	where
 	Book.Id = 10 OR (Book.Id = 1 AND Book.Author = "Charlie")

-This sample provider is included in LinqExtender.Tests project with addtional examples, like how i have to visit OrderByExpression, I leave that for the reader.
+This sample provider is included in LinqExtender.Tests project with addtional examples, like how i have to visit `OrderByExpression`, I leave that for the reader to explore.

 The project is a revamp of the original LinqExtender project at [CodePlex](http://linqExtender.codeplex.com).
 The source and download is included at the top.
-Moreover, please feel free to fork and make updates and i will be happy to merge.
+Moreover, please feel free to fork, make updates and i will be happy to merge.

-Hope this helps
+Happy Coding!!